geysertimes/geysertimes.github.io/docs/users/problem-contributions.md

 # Fix problems with contributing data

 If you have problems contributing data, follow the instructions below.
-If you continue to experience the problem, please contact our [support](mailto:support@geysertimes.org) for further assitance.
+For problems not listed here, please contact our [support](mailto:support@geysertimes.org) for further assistance.

 ## Locked entries